codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 %}

 ### Codefresh Platform
 The Codefresh Platform is the SaaS component in the solution.
 Located outside the entperise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the organization systems.
+The Codefresh Application Proxy and the Codefresf Clients retrieve  information from the Codefresh Platform as required.

 The Codefresh platform:
 * Securely stores user accounts, and retrieves